datastax/astrapy/DEVELOPING.md

 Depending on the target chosen, different environment variables are needed: refer to the `tests/env_templates/*.base.template` examples.
-Note that the variables defined in the desired "base" template **must** be set to run test, even for unit tests.
+Note that the variables defined in the desired "base" template **must** be set to run the integration tests.
+If no target DB is configured at all, the integration tests are automatically skipped, so the pure unit tests (those that need no database) can still be run with no environment setup.

 Additionally, you will need to define the environment variables in `tests/env_templates/env.vectorize-minimal.template`, which are needed by the minimal set of "vectorize" testing belonging to the "base" test group.